erhaym/decrypt-chromium-passwords/README.md

 When opening it, we're met with a "Login" section, and in it is listed Chromium Safe Storage: this is exactly what we're looking for.
 When inspecting the item, we get a base64-encoded password.
 When V11 is used, this is the exact secret used by Chromium to encrypt the saved passwords.

 <img width="1212" height="430" alt="image" src="https://github.com/user-attachments/assets/55722352-a7bd-411e-b039-dca3b19c09a5" />

+You could also just type in `$ secret-tool lookup application chromium` (or `chrome`) in your terminal to retreive its secret.

 ## Understanding how the encryption / obfuscation works